 KW and Perspectivity in collaboration with the participants will be working together to publish the stories written in the near future.

 Human rights in Turkey are under pressure, while space for civic involvement is shrinking.
-The Dutch Ministry of Foreign Affairs asked Perspectivity to design and execute a programme for how the Dutch embassy could sustainably support civil society to strengthen their position.
-This programme, called the ACT Academy, is a ground-breaking pilot leadership programme set up together by Perspectivity and the Netherlands Embassy in Ankara Turkey and ran from 2019 to 2020.
+The Netherlands Ministry of Foreign Affairs asked Perspectivity to design and execute a program for how the Dutch embassy could sustainably support civil society’s leadership to strengthen their position.
+This program, called the ACT Academy, is a ground-breaking pilot of a sustainable leadership program set up together by Perspectivity and the embassy in Ankara.

 The NGO Human Security Collective (HSC) implemented two youth leadership programmes in Tunisia and the Netherlands.
 The goal is to strengthen the capacities of youth leaders to contribute to resilience and human security in their communities.
 HSC asked Perspectivity to design and conduct the monitoring and evaluation of the programmes’ progress and outcomes.